JennysJam/blog/content/blog/copygc/index.md

 This allocator doesn't really have a coherent `free()` operation -- even if you logically free memory earlier on in the allocator, the allocator itself can't reuse it.
 Thus, the only meaningful way to reset memory is to wipe _all_ allocations and reset the `offset` to 0.

-This property makes this allocator-pattern genuinely useful for situations like webservers or videogames, where a request or individual frame might generate large amounts of data that is not meaningful useful to keep around afterwards; the `clear()` operation would be much faster than attempting to deallocate each of the objects.
+This property makes this allocator-pattern genuinely useful for situations like web-servers or video games, where a request or individual frame might generate large amounts of data that is not meaningful useful to keep around afterwards; the `clear()` operation would be much faster than attempting to deallocate each of the objects.

 ![](./img/bump-1.svg)